Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-4Dgn9kWGN48.md

 ### Transcript

-> space elevator has a resourcing for six specific items after all the stages i don't know what the plan is for that currently
+> space elevator has a resourcing for six specific items after all the stages I don't know what the plan is for that currently